Students and Alumni

 Typically the GLS program has about 50 full-time students and 70 part-time students enrolled each semester.
 Up to 30 new students enter the program each Fall, while up to 15 new students enter each Spring.

 This diversity of background enriches the GLS experience, because what our students share is a deep desire for intellectual challenge and personal growth.
-Curious about their world, they seek to go beyond the superficial to explore more profound meanings and values, with each student contributing his or her own knowledge, background and experience to Liberal Studies seminars.
+Curious about their world, they seek to go beyond the superficial to explore more profound meanings and values, with each student contributing their own knowledge, background and experience to Liberal Studies seminars.

 This exploration is a cooperative process in which GLS students engage with faculty and fellow students in a mutually supportive environment.
 Indeed, one of the best aspects of Duke’s GLS program is being part of a community of fellow students who are intellectually active and engaged.
 This community includes past students as well, through the GLS student/alumni organization, GLS AfterHours.
 One of the enduring dividends of the program are the personal and intellectual friendships that develop along the way.

-Since the first entering class in fall 1984, over 500 students have graduated with a MALS degree from Duke University.
+Since the first entering class in fall 1984, nearly 900 students have graduated with a MALS degree from Duke University.
 Many remain committed to Graduate Liberal Studies as active GLS alumni, attending lectures and other events that continue to nourish their minds and offer the opportunity to renew their friendships within the GLS community.
-Some alumni audit courses or take GLS courses for credit, while some continue their higher education in doctoral or professional degree programs.
+Some alumni choose to audit courses post-degree, while some continue their higher education in doctoral or professional degree programs.
 Others embark on new jobs, new careers or new phases of their lives.
 Some share their stories at GLS information sessions or are active in the GLS student/alumni organization GLS AfterHours.
 Many feel so positively about the program that they support its mission by contributing to the MALS Endowment Fund.